ElectricRCAircraftGuy/eRCaGuy_dotfiles/VSCode_editor/README.md

 ## Common VSCode Extensions/Plugins I like to install

-**Update Sept.
-2023: see my "see especially" file just above instead.**
+**_Update Sept.
+2023: see my "see especially" file just above instead._**

-See [.vscode/extensions.json](.vscode/extensions.json) for a list of recommendations.
+See [.vscode/extensions/extensions.json](.vscode/extensions/extensions.json) for a list of recommendations.
 Place the `.vscode` folder into the root of your VSCode workspace.
 Then, in VSCode, go to the Extensions tab and search for "@recommended".
 This will search this file for the recommendations therein and bring them all up under the "WORKSPACE RECOMMENDATIONS" search results section.
 Click the little tiny cloud-looking icon to the right of that heading to "Install Workspace Recommended Extensions" automatically for you!

 References:
 1. https://tattoocoder.com/recommending-vscode-extensions-within-your-open-source-projects/